-Crunchy onion rings recipe.
-Onion rings, soaked in buttermilk, coated with flour and cornmeal, and deep fried to a golden crisp.
+Crunchy onion rings!
+Homemade onion rings, soaked in buttermilk, coated with flour and cornmeal, and deep fried to a golden crisp.

-- 2 large yellow onions, peeled, sliced into 1/2-inch to 3/4-inch thick ringed slices, rings separated (See How to Slice an Onion)
+- 2 large yellow onions, peeled, sliced into 1/2-inch thick ringed slices, rings separated (See How to Slice an Onion)

 - 2 cups buttermilk, or 1 cup plain yogurt mixed with 1 cup milk

-2 Combine flour, cornmeal, salt, pepper in separate bowl: In a separate bowl (large enough to dredge the onion rings) whisk together the flour and cornmeal, 1 teaspoon of salt and 1/2 teaspoon of pepper.
-Set aside.
+2 Combine flour, cornmeal, salt, pepper in separate bowl: In a separate bowl (large enough to dredge the onion rings) whisk together the flour and cornmeal, 1 teaspoon of salt and 1/2 teaspoon of pepper, and set aside.

 Be very careful whenever handling hot oil.
 No running kids in the kitchen.
 No distractions.
 Do not answer the phone if it rings.
 Pay attention.
 Have the pan's lid close by.

 Test the oil by dropping a small pinch of flour into the hot oil.
 If the flour sizzles the oil is ready.
 If it burns, remove the pot from the heat and let the oil cool down a little.

 4 Dredge the buttermilk coated onion rings in the flour mixture (twice): Remove onion rings one at a time out of the buttermilk mixture and dredge them in the flour mixture to coat.

 If the coating seems a bit thin (it might) or if you want extra crunchy onion rings, dip the onion rings again in the buttermilk mixture and dredge them again in the flour.
 This double coating will make the onion rings extra crunchy.